 This story is about magic and a fair bit of adventure.
 But it is also about what every college senior has to think about sooner or later: being an adult.
 As the novel progresses, Charmain learns about more than books and magic, she learns how to grow up and take care of herself, even when that means admitting she might need some help.

-Possible Pairings: A Room With a View by E. M. Forster, Enchanted by Alethea Kontis, The Time Traveler’s Wife by Audrey Niffenegger, Lirael by Garth Nix, Murder in Exile by Vincent H. O’Neil, The Archived by Victoria Schwab, Illusions of Fate by Kiersten White
+Possible Pairings: A Room With a View by E. M. Forster, The Paper Magician by Charlie N. Holmberg, Enchanted by Alethea Kontis, The Time Traveler’s Wife by Audrey Niffenegger, Lirael by Garth Nix, Murder in Exile by Vincent H. O’Neil, The Archived by Victoria Schwab, Strange the Dreamer by Laini Taylor, Illusions of Fate by Kiersten White